ctjacobs/pyqso/README.md

 Contact
 -------

-If you have any comments or questions about PyQSO, please send them via email to Christian Jacobs (2E0ICL) at <c.jacobs10@imperial.ac.uk>.
+If you have any comments or questions about PyQSO, please send them via email to Christian Jacobs (2E0ICL) at <christian@christianjacobs.uk>.